pmdredd/Uni3rdAGILEProject/readme.md

 The sqlite3 database file can be found at /database/courseworkapp.db.
 The /tests directory holds all the tests for the app.
 JS and CSS files can be found in the /js and /css folders.
-composer.json is the file Composer uses to determine dependencies as well as basic info about the project. **You can ignore this.**
+composer.json is the file Composer uses to determine dependencies as well as other info about the project e.g. authors. **You can ignore this.**
-composer.lock makes sure the dependencies installed by Composer are consistent. **You can ignore this.**
+composer.lock makes sure the dependencies installed by Composer are consistent for everyone. **You can ignore this.**

 The files for each feature are found in that feature's directory, for example all files relating to the Students are found in /students.
-These directories usually contain one 'main' PHP file that define all the necessary functions, and then other PHP files that only use these functions and display data.
+These directories usually contain one 'main' PHP file that define all the necessary functions (e.g. student_functions.php), and then other PHP files that only use these functions and display data (e.g. all_students.php).